Safe Harbor Circles – Community-Powered Stability

 Individuals Facing Immigration System Failures

 Immigrants and families who experience sudden instability due to legal or administrative challenges.
-Circles help stabilize families, provide language access, and connect them to legal, social, and community resources during uncertain times.
+Partner organizations with deep community roots provide language access, legal navigation, and community support during uncertain times.

 Immigration Support